CodingwithAnkit-tech/Social-Media-Engagement-Dashboard/README.md

 # 🔹 Internship Context

-- This project was completed as part of my Data Analytics Internship to demonstrate practical skills in:
+This project was completed as Task 1 of my one-month Data Analytics Internship at CodeC Technologies.
+The objective of this task was to apply theoretical knowledge to a real-world dataset and demonstrate practical skills in:
-- Data analysis
+- Data analysis and preprocessing
-- Dashboard creation
+- Interactive dashboard creation using Power BI
-- Business insights generation
+- Extracting actionable business insights from social media data
+- This task helped strengthen my understanding of data-driven decision-making and visualization techniques.

 🔹 Author